Understanding Different Audio Jack Types And Their Features

 The , also known as the quarter-inch jack, is commonly used in professional audio equipment.
 It is larger in size compared to the 3.5mm and 2.5mm jacks and is primarily used for high-quality audio applications.

 Musicians, sound engineers, and audio enthusiasts often rely on the for connecting their instruments, studio headphones, and high-end speakers.
-This jack offers superior audio quality and can handle higher power outputs, making it suitable for professional audio setups.
+This jack offers superior and can handle higher power outputs, making it suitable for professional audio setups.

 USB Type-C Audio Jack